 Solar power isn’t just for homes and businesses – with portable solar panels, you can use the power of the sun on the go.
 From portable solar panels and solar generators for RV trips to solar phone chargers, there are many kinds of moveable solar products on the market today.

 Any solar panel that can be moved around and used for power away from your home can be considered “portable.”
-Most commonly, portable solar panels are used for backup power generation on camping and RV trips.
+Most commonly, portable panels are used for backup power generation on camping and RV trips.
 These panels are smaller than typical rooftop or ground-mounted panels – standard panels usually produce between 250 and 365 watts of power per panel, while portable panels produce closer to 100 watts.

 Solar chargers are another version of portable solar; they are smaller, easily transportable solar devices used for charging phones and other small electronics.
 Most solar phone chargers generate between 5 and 20 watts of power.